ozonuweg/CSE212-DataStructure-Tutorial/2-queue.md

 ## Dequeue
 This operation removes an item from the queue.
 The items are popped in the same order in which they are pushed or added (FIFO).
-If the queue is empty, then it is said to be an Underflow condition – Time Complexity : O(1)\
+If the queue is empty, then it is said to be an Underflow condition – Time Complexity : O(n).
+Using a Python list, dequeue is O(n) since every item must be moved. \
 Python Code to implement this: value = my_queue[0]\
 del my_queue[0]\